folio-org/docs/content/en/docs/Access/Additional topics/loans/loans.md

 ### Overdue policy

-Prior to Lotus, you could delete an overdue policy that was attached to an open loan.

-As of Lotus, you will be prevented from deleting an overdue fine policy through Settings \> Circulation \> Fee/Fine if there are open loans associated with the policy.
+You are prevented from deleting an overdue fine policy through Settings \> Circulation \> Fee/Fine if there are open loans associated with the policy.

 ### Lost item policy

-Prior to Lotus, you could delete a lost item policy that was attached to an open loan.

-As of Lotus, you will be prevented from deleting a lost item policy through Settings \> Circulation \> Fee/Fine if there are open loans associated with the policy.
+You are prevented from deleting a lost item policy through Settings \> Circulation \> Fee/Fine if there are open loans associated with the policy.

 ## What happens if/when you delete a circulation rule?